If you’ve been using “pipeline” and “funnel” to mean the same thing, you might want to pay attention.

 A sales funnel report is important for sales leaders because it can help them forecast sales based on current lead volume and identify where deals are getting stuck so they can improve their process and better coach their team.

-So when you’re thinking about the difference between a pipeline and funnel, remember this: A pipeline report shows what a seller does during the sales process, and a funnel report shows the conversion rates through the sales process.
+So when you’re thinking about the difference between a pipeline and funnel, remember this: A pipeline reflects what a seller does during the sales process, and a funnel measures conversion rates through the sales process.